 - Injuries occur more frequently than normal

 One or two of these symptoms may be normal from time to time, however more may point to a workout/diet/recovery program which may need serious overhauling.

 - Most common among male athletes (although female can suffer too), muscle dysmorphia is the psychological condition whereby athletes (particularly, but not exclusively, bodybuilders) are unhappy with their physiques, even though they were well physically well developed.
 Sufferers of this disease often have a distorted, smaller and less developed picture of themselves than is actually the case.

 Some bodybuilders use this to their advantage, striving to push themselves to develop better bodies.
 Some, however, take potentially dangerous routes in pursuit of this goal.
 This can include taking steroids and using exercises recognized to be dangerous.

 Ultimately muscle dysmorphia can both be useful or dangerous, depending on how the sufferer reacts to their distorted image of their body.
 It is rare, however can explain why some more experienced athletes begin to enjoy their gym experience less and less and adopt potentially dangerous training techniques.

 - This is a potentially huge topic and one which does not fall directly under the remit of this discussion, however an important one that I will briefly address.

 Eating disorders, like muscle dysmorphia, arise from a psychological distortion of one's body image.
 There are four main eating disorders which I will address here;

-Characterized by the desire to become thinner through binging of foods then purging their body of them soon after (either by inducing vomiting or using a laxative).
+- Characterized by the desire to become thinner through bingeing of foods then purging their body of them soon after (either by inducing vomiting or using a laxative).